CDCgov/prime-reportstream/prime-router/docs/design/design/auth/auth-design.md

 ## Requirements

-- Protect certain endpoints from only being accessed by those we trust
+- Protect certain endpoints from only being accessed by identified trusted entities
 - Centralize user management
 - Revoke access if a secret is compromised
 - Audit which clients are accessing which resources